- hook (v.)

 - hook (n.)

-- Old English hoc "hook, angle," perhaps related to Old English haca "bolt," from Proto-Germanic *hokaz/*hakan- (cf. Old Frisian hok, Middle Dutch hoek, Dutch haak, German Haken "hook"), from PIE *keg- "hook, tooth" (cf. Russian kogot "claw").
+- "bent or angled piece of metal or other substance used to catch or hold something," Old English hoc "hook, angle," perhaps related to Old English haca "bolt," from Proto-Germanic *hokaz/*hakan (source also of Old Frisian hok, Middle Dutch hoek "a hook;" Dutch haak "a hook, angle, corner, cape," German Haken "hook"), from PIE *keg- "hook, tooth" (source also of Russian kogot "claw").
 For spelling, see hood (n.1).

 Also the name of a fireman's tool for tearing into buildings, hence hook-and-ladder (1821).
 Meaning "holder for a telephone receiver" is from 1885 and continued in use after the mechanism evolved.
 Boxing sense of "short, swinging blow with the elbow bent" is from 1898.
 Figurative sense "that which catches, a snare, trap" is from early 15c.
 Meaning "projecting point of land" is from 1670s; in U.S. use probably reinforced by the Dutch word.

 This name is given in New York to several angular points in the North and East rivers; as Corlear's Hook, Sandy Hook, Powles's Hook.
 [Bartlett, "Dictionary of Americanisms," 1848]

 Off the hooks meant "disordered" (16c.), "unhinged" (1610s) and "dead" (1840).
 By hook or by crook (late 14c.) probably alludes to tools of professional thieves.
 Hook, line, and sinker "completely" is 1838, a metaphor from angling.
 Hook-nose (n.) is from 1680s; hook-nosed (adj.) from 1510s.
 Hook-and-eye as a method of garment fastening is from 1620s.